 The demand for rentals is an essential factor for property managers, which helps them plan strategically and grow their portfolios.
 Despite a 3% increase in rent nationally, more than 80% of renters plan to rent rather than own a house in 2021.

 Although Millennials are expected to enter the homebuyer category in 2021, COVID-19 has worsened their situation.
 The majority is planning to renew their leases and continue renting in 2021.
-Moreover, Gen Z renters - many of whom are entry-level workers, recent grads, or students, are looking for affordable rentals.
+Moreover, Gen Z renters which includes entry-level workers, recent grads, or students, are looking for affordable rentals.

 Here are the results of Buildium’s property management industry report 2021: